kbjorklid/pomodoro_flutter/CONVENTIONS.md

 - Value objects defined for value types, and should be immutable
 - Value objects must validate values upon creation
 - Define value objects even for simple types in order to leverage the type system.
 For example, use 'UserId' as primary key for a user instead of 'int'.
+- Classes, enums etc should not be annotated with Hive annotations.
+Domain classes should be agnostic of the persistence mechanism.

 ### Application layer
 - Use Case classes should be named "*UseCase".
 For example, "StartTimerUseCase"